 COVID-19 (Coronavirus Pandemic)

-TESTING: Currently, there are NO IN-OFFICE RAPID TESTS for Coronavirus like those that exist for influenza or strep throat.
-However, IDPH has expanded their testing capacity and is now available for people who:
+TESTING: Currently, there are NO IN-OFFICE RAPID TESTS for COVID-19 like those that exist for influenza or strep throat.
+However, we anticipate one to be available in our office in September.

-Anyone with COVID-19-like illness or symptoms can get a test, even WITHOUT a doctor's order.
+Anyone with or without COVID-19-like illness or symptoms can get a test WITHOUT a doctor's order.
+COVID-19 Testing Sites, IDPH

 Current IDPH testing guidance and testing sites can be found on the IDPH website.